Altynd History, Family Crest & Coats of Arms

 Aldhelm (640?-709), was Bishop of Sherborne, the son of Kenten.
 "Aldhelm was no less great as a builder than as a scholar.
 He built a church dedicated to SS.
 Peter and Paul to be the head church of his monastery.
 He also built two other churches at Malmesbury.
 One of these, St. Mary's, succeeded St. Peter's as the chief church in the tenth century. "

-Important Dates for the Altynd family
+Early History of the Altynd family

 This web page shows only a small excerpt of our Altynd research.
 Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altynd History in all our PDF Extended History products and printed products wherever possible.